 Leakage and Fictitious Pickups

-Two other forms of cargo theft have become more common in recent years: “leakage” and “fictitious pickups.”
+Two other forms of cargo crime have become more common in recent years: “leakage” and “fictitious pickups.”

 Leakage occurs when a thief, who could even be one of your own employees, covertly gains access to the contents of a trailer.
 There are countless methods for gaining access to a trailer’s contents and still making it appear as if the trailer doors were never opened after being closed for delivery.
 The easiest is simply to break the seal on a trailer.
 More complicated, but not by much, is to bypass the seal.
 In bypassing a seal, thieves have been known to remove rivets on the locking hardware so that the handle assembly essentially remains intact and sealed, but no longer engaged, as the entire assembly is removed.
 Thieves can also remove the trailer doors altogether, again maintaining seal integrity, but affording access to the trailer’s contents.